-2018/2019 marks Dr. Jerry McCoy's eleventh season as Artistic Director/Conductor of the Fort Worth Chorale and Chamber Choir.
+Dr. Jerry McCoy's concluded his eleventh and final season as Artistic Director/Conductor of the Fort Worth Chorale and Chamber Choir in April 2019.

 The 2013 winner of the Texas Choral Directors Association’s prestigious Choirmaster Award, he is also Regents Professor of Music Emeritus for the University of North Texas, where between 2000 and 2015 he led the UNT choral program to national and international acclaim while serving as Director of Choral Studies and conductor of the A Cappella Choir.
 In 2016/17, he was honored to serve as Visiting Professor of Music at Baylor University where he conducted the Baylor A Cappella Choir and taught graduate choral conducting.

 Dr. McCoy has just been announced as one of the Legacy Conductors for the 2019 national American Choral Directors Association (ACDA) conference to be held in Kansas City, Missouri.
 In addition, Dr. McCoy has been nominated for a $10,000 grant as part of the national TIAA Difference Makers Program.
 And, earlier this year, portions of his 2010 TMEA performance with the UNT Cappella Choir were used as a sound track for a new short film titled Combination Fried Rice.
 The award winning film was part of Tropfest 26 (2018), Australia’s largest and most popular short film festival.